akkikhan/Primus-SaaS/docs-site/docs/modules/document-renderer.md

 id: document-renderer
 title: Document Renderer
 sidebar_position: 6
-description: Render plain text, Markdown, or HTML to PDF entirely inside your app.
+description: Render plain text to PDF; Markdown/HTML inputs are converted to plain text.
 ---

 # Document Renderer

-Render plain text, Markdown, or HTML into PDF with no external services.
-All processing stays in your app.
+Render plain text into PDF with no external services.
+Markdown and HTML inputs are accepted but currently converted to plain text (all formatting is stripped).

 ---